Becoming a Licensed Practical Nurse in Connecticut

 Career and Salary Expectations

-The average annual salary for a Licensed Practical Nurse in Connecticut is $57,210, according to the U.S. Bureau of Labor Statistics.
-The profession is growing slightly, with the Partnership Managing Project estimating an increase of 3.7 percent in Connecticut during the 10 years from 2016 to 2026.
+The average annual salary for a Licensed Practical Nurse in Connecticut in 2019 was $57,380, according to the U.S. Bureau of Labor Statistics.
+The profession is growing slightly, with the Partnership Managing Project estimating an increase of 7.7 percent in Connecticut during the 10 years from 2018 to 2028.
+Conditions in your area may vary.

 Working as a Licensed Practical Nurse